lijuphilip005/lijuphilip005/README.md

 - 👋 Hi, I’m @lijuphilip005
 - 👀 I’m interested in  learning and developing web applications
-- 🌱 I’m currently learning full stack web development in mern stack
+- 🌱 I’m currently learning  and working as a full stack web developer
-- 💞️ I’m looking to collaborate on mern stack projects
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me
 - lijuphilip50@gmail.com